 Issue #292 has “The Petals of the Godflower” by Kyle Kirrin, a classic tale of rebellion against a particularly weird societal set up.
 In this frozen world, the human community is sustained by heat-generating flowers that grow from corpses.
 Most children are expected to commit suicide and live on forever through their flower when they’re into their teens, but our narrator has serious doubts about this promised immortality.
 As the pressure grows for her to go the way of her siblings, her actions become both more constrained and more drastic.

-In issue #293, “Scapegoat” by Holly Messenger continues the Weird Western adventures of Boz and Trace, introduced in other stories.
+In issue #293, “Scapegoat” by Holly Messinger continues the Weird Western adventures of Boz and Trace, introduced in other stories.
 Boz is a black veteran and Trace is a white man who sees the supernatural, and when they come to the free black town of Hamilton in the 1880s they can immediately tell that something isn’t right.
-There’s a lot of history and racial dynamics to unpack in this tale of demonic possession, but I think Messenger strikes a good balance between lessons and adventures.
+There’s a lot of history and racial dynamics to unpack in this tale of demonic possession, but I think Messinger strikes a good balance between lessons and adventures.

 Strange Horizons featured a wide variety of stories and styles in the Fall, as they always do.
 “The Sloppy Mathematics of Half-Ghosts” by Charles Payseur is a surreal and beautiful story of warp/weft spaceships populated by humans, ghosts, half-ghosts, and cats.
 Jourdain is a half-ghost who realizes that the galactic emperor is dead, setting off a race to be the ship to escort the emperor to the center of the galaxy where wishes may be granted.
 “The Great Mandini and the Dead Man’s Hand” by Kevin Wabaunsee manages to smoothly ramp up the tension in a story that takes place entirely at a diner table.
 A young man is treating the magician Great Mandini to drinks and a meal, hoping to learn his secrets.
 As their conversation continues, we learn a lot more about both men’s histories, how they intersect, and how stage magic and real magic and card games can all have consequences.
 The encounter doesn’t end in a way either of them expect.
 A quieter story, “Whom My Soul Loves” by Rivqa Rafael, imagines that dybbuks are real, and that Osnat Rodriguez comes to investigate one who is possessing Mrs. Stein.
 As she tries to figure out who the dybbuk is and what it might need to continue its afterlife journey, we get to see the larger community context she works in.
 It’s a very kind story, with a satisfying ending.